<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">http://blog.peplau.com.br/?p=739</guid>

-<description><![CDATA[<div class="lr_horizontal_share" data-share-url="https://blog.peplau.com.br/powershell-script-to-find-tds-files-with-length-error/"></div>A very well described problem with TDS is the File Name length error.
+<description><![CDATA[<div class="lr_horizontal_share" data-share-url="http://blog.peplau.com.br/powershell-script-to-find-tds-files-with-length-error/"></div>A very well described problem with TDS is the File Name length error.
 This article from Hedgehog brings everything you need to know about the issue itself, and how to work it out.
 The solution is to use the &#8220;Alias&#8221; TDS feature to cut down the file path length.
 For instance, if you have an item with a very long [&#8230;]]]></description>

 <content:encoded><![CDATA[<p>A very well described problem with TDS is the File Name length error. <a href="https://www.teamdevelopmentforsitecore.com/Blog/file-length-error-tds" target="_blank">This article</a> from Hedgehog brings everything you need to know about the issue itself, and how to work it out.
 The solution is to use the &#8220;Alias&#8221; TDS feature to cut down the file path length.</p>